 Counseling groups and workshops available in the spring 2012 semester are described below.
 This is a free and confidential service to all Buffalo State students.
 Please speak with your counselor or call the Counseling Center for more information at: 878- 4436.
 We look forward to seeing you!

 Cognitive Behavioral Skills (CBT) Group: An educational / skills therapy approach based on the principles of social learning.
 Emphasis is placed on overcoming skills deficits and increasing a person's abilities to deal with uncomfortable feelings such as anxiety and depression, and situations that commonly affects students' personal and academic goals.
-Tuesdays and Fridays at 12:15 PM.
+Tuesdays and Fridays at 12:00 Noon.

 - Workshop I: Communicating with your partner and resolving conflict

 - Workshop II: Maintaining your identity in a relationship & understanding healthy versus unhealthy relationships

 - Workshop III: Surviving a breakup and nurturing yourself

 Attention Workshop: Support for the personal, developmental and academic success for students struggling with difficulties consistent with ADHD (A diagnosis is NOT needed) TBA

 For more information about the workshops and training contact The Counseling Center at 716- 878-4436

 Your Success Is Our Priority!